 Comparative Negligence in T-Bone Accident Cases

-If you are injured in a car accident and file a lawsuit for damages, your case may be decided using the doctrine of pure comparative negligence.
+If you are injured in a car accident and file a lawsuit for damages, your case may be decided using the doctrine of comparative negligence.
 This means that the court will compare your degree of fault to the other driver’s degree of fault and award damages accordingly.
+Under HB 837, Florida switched from a pure comparative fault system to a “greater percentage of fault” system in March 2023.
+This means that if a party is found to be greater than 50% at fault for their own harm, they are barred from recovering any damages.

 How to Prove Fault in a T-Bone Crash